Now that you have gained an insight into our approach to boys’ education, the next step is to start the enrolment

 - The College seeks to reflect diversity in the composition of the student population.

 - All offers are made at the discretion of the Headmaster.
-The Headmaster will need to be satisfied, on the basis of advice, collected information and the Headmaster’s own judgement, that there is a reasonable expectation that an applicant is emotionally, psychologically, socially and academically ready to benefit from the educational programs and structures of the College.
+The Head of College will need to be satisfied, on the basis of advice, collected information and the Head of College’s own judgement, that there is a reasonable expectation that an applicant is emotionally, psychologically, socially and academically ready to benefit from the educational programs and structures of the College.

 - Enrolment is always dependent upon places being available.